meow-edit/meow/README.md

 Use <kbd>j</kbd> to join current line to the previous line.

-Use <kbd>z</kbd> to shrink multiple whitespaces into one, if there's a region, it will be deleted first.
+Use <kbd>z</kbd> to shrink multiple whitespaces into one, then toggle between one spaces and zero spaces.

 Use <kbd>x</kbd> to kill region then switch to `INSERT` state.